 - Full line of system phones, providing access to multiple lines from a single phone at each extension. - Programmable buttons on system phones, providing one-touch access to system features simply by pressing the button. - Intuitive operation of basic call handling capabilities including transfer, conference, and hold. - Intercom (inside) calling to other system extensions using an Intercom button and the two-digit number assigned to the extension.
-Users can either ring or voice signal an idle system phone, or use Voice Interrupt On Busy to signal another user who is active on a call. - Grouping of extensions for flexibility in directing and answering calls. - Automatic system answering features to assist in answering and routing calls. - Integrated voice messaging support with the PARTNER MAIL system or the PARTNER MAIL VS system, so callers can reach a desired extension or group without operator assistance and leave messages at unanswered or busy extensions. - Caller ID support on system display phones (if Caller ID service is available from your local telephone company and you subscribe to it). - Power failure operation with standard phones, allowing you to make and receive calls during a power failure while retaining programmed equipment settings for up to four days.
-(An optional Uninterruptible Power Supply, or UPS, is also available to allow full equipment operation during a power failure.) - Centrex or PBX operation support-including one-touch dialing of feature access codes on system phones.
+Users can either ring or voice signal an idle system phone, or use Voice Interrupt On Busy to signal another user who is active on a call. - Grouping of extensions for flexibility in directing and answering calls. - Integrated voice messaging support with the PARTNER MAIL VS system or PARTNER MAIL system, so callers can reach a desired extension or group without operator assistance and leave messages at unanswered or busy extensions. - Power failure operation with standard phones, allowing you to make and receive calls during a power failure while retaining programmed equipment settings for up to four days.
+(An optional Uninterruptible Power Supply, or UPS, is also available to allow full equipment operation during a power failure.) - Centrex or PBX operation support-including one-touch dialing of feature access codes on system phones. - Flexible dialing restrictions and permissions so you can control telephone activity and phone bills.

-- Flexible dialing restrictions and permissions so you can control telephone activity and phone bills. - Special hospitality features that let Bed and Breakfast proprietors, for example, regulate phone use in guest rooms and schedule wake up calls for guests. - Easy-to-use programming procedures, making it simple for you to manage your system and telephones.
-System display phones provide feedback during programming. - Two system programming extensions, allowing you to program the system from one extension without interrupting call activity at the other programming extension-usually the receptionist's extension. - Modular connections to the control unit, making it simple to reconfigure your system or to add lines and/or extensions as your business grows. - Direct connections for industry-standard devices-including most standard phones, fax machines, answering machines, modems, and credit card scanners. - Optional equipment support, including doorphones, loudspeaker paging systems, music on hold, call reporting (often referred to as Station Message Detail Recording or SMDR) devices, PARTNER Attendants, and extra alerts.
+- Special hospitality features that let Bed and Breakfast proprietors, for example, regulate phone use in guest rooms and schedule wake up calls for guests. - Easy-to-use programming procedures, making it simple for you to manage your system and telephones.
+System display phones provide feedback during programming. - Two system programming extensions, allowing you to program the system from one extension without interrupting call activity at the other programming extension-usually the receptionist's extension. - Modular connections to the control unit, making it easy to reconfigure your system or to add lines and/or extensions as your business grows. - Direct connections for industry-standard devices-including most standard phones, fax machines, answering machines, modems, and credit card scanners. - Optional equipment support, including doorphones, loudspeaker paging systems, music on hold, call reporting (often referred to as Station Message Detail Recording or SMDR) devices, PARTNER Attendant, and extra alerts.